Optimizory/examples-vrest-ng/test/ddt-tests/README.md

 * Now you can make changes and simply save the csv file.
 The changes will get automatically reflected in vREST NG without any refresh or upload.
 * Now you can click on ![](../../assets/run-button.png) button available in left pane to run all the test cases.

+Below is the sample screenshot of one of the CSV file:
 ![](../../assets/excel-sheet.png)